D4RKH0R1Z0N/P0WER_The_Handbook/README.md

 # The guide

-If you haven't go check out the gaslighting guide from the previous chapter already, so let's continue after you've reviewed that, and also develop your damn LYING/DECEPTION SKILLS! you have to lie better...
+If you haven't go check out the gaslighting guide from the previous section already, so let's continue after you've reviewed that, and also develop your damn LYING/DECEPTION SKILLS! you have to lie better...

 So this is how (in a step-by-step guide)